joeldrapper/literal.fun/docs/types.md

 end
 ```

-Now we can use this generic function like so:
+Now we can use this generic function, passing it a type:

 ```ruby
 _Array(String) === [1, 2, 3] # false